sethbattin/sethbattin.github.io/README.md

 - markdown MVP - start late in 2021...so late it's 2022 as I type this - complete Jan 1 2022 :party:
 - private drafts start ~ Jan 11th - easy but uses submodules; blog about that
 - css & layout start ~ Jan 11th
+- tagging - Weekend of Feb 5th 2022

 How it works